Site Safety

 6 Preventative Ways to Avoid Workplace Accidents and Injuries

-While some injuries wouldn’t require urgent attention, there are also injuries that can be grave and even life-threatening.
+While some injuries wouldn’t require urgent attention, there are injuries that can be grave and even life-threatening.
 This is exactly why all businesses are required to comply with Workplace Health and Safety (WHS) to reduce the occurrence of workplace injuries.

 1. Spread Health & Safety Awareness in the Workplace

 Introduce workers to the Health and Safety At Work Act (HSWA) so they are aware of the health and safety rights and responsibilities of workers, supervisors, and employers.
-If their work pose safety hazards, make sure they go through a specific workplace health and safety training.
+If their work poses safety hazards, make sure they go through a specific workplace health and safety training.

 2. Provide Protective Gear